 I think dogs should be able to read stories, not just people.
 So I started a group called the Association of Words for Dogs.
-It’s popular with a lot of dogs.
+It’s popular with a lot of dogs who want to read.

 We meet every week in a room at the back of the Dog Library.
-And each week a guest speaker teaches the dogs different words.
+And each week a guest speaker teaches the dogs different words so they can read stories.
 The words also come with pictures.

 One week a chef taught the dogs ‘cook, beef, refrigerator, and tablespoon’.
 It was pretty easy to show pictures for those words.